azuredragon3000/UILibAndroid/README.md

 CustomEditext1: style Editext
 <img src="https://github.com/azuredragon3000/UILibAndroid/blob/master/image/customeditext.png" width="200" height="50" />
 AnimationEditText: object help animate Editext (or view) ( use for Login activity )
-AppInfo: object hold information application

 we can using this object to animate views
 imeOption for editext: when user click enter edit close android:imeOptions="actionDone"
 singleline: only for oneline in editext